-Basic competencies in the field of electronics engineering are offered in all BSc studies, and some BSc and MSc studies offer also some advanced topics (such as consumer electronics and embedded systems, optoelectronics, microcontrollers, biomedical electronics, etc.).
+Basic competencies in the field of electronics engineering are offered in all BSc studies, and some BSc and MSc studies also offer some advanced topics (such as consumer electronics and embedded systems, optoelectronics, microcontrollers, biomedical electronics, etc.).

-Radio communications are represented on all study programs, with the scope and depth of acquired competencies varying from programme to programme, and from module to module at the same
+Radio communications are represented in all study programs, with the scope and depth of acquired competencies varying from programme to programme, and from module to module of the same programme.

-ERASMUS+ PROJECT BENEFIT 585716-EPP-1-2017-1-AT-EPPKA2-CBHE-JP programme.
 Students acquire competences from mobile and wireless communications, propagation of radio wave, antennas as well as radio link calculation.
 Advanced topics include satellite communications, sensor networks, radio positioning, smart antennas and MIMO systems, as well as navigation systems.
 All programmes at the BSc and/or MSc level include topics in communication networks.
-There are the basic (OSI and TCP/IP reference models, routing, switching, signalling protocols, LAN, MAN, WAN and WLAN, VoIP, QoS, QoE, network security), but also advanced contents (optical networks, broadband networks, software defined networks, etc.).
+There are basic (OSI and TCP/IP reference models, routing, switching, signalling protocols, LAN, MAN, WAN and WLAN, VoIP, QoS, QoE, network security), but also advanced contents (optical networks, broadband networks, software defined networks, etc.).

 Within the communication systems group, most BSc programmes include modulation techniques, xDSL, OFDM, multiplexing, analysis of digital communication system performance, and some programmes include the analysis of transmission lines, UWB as well as design of matched filters and equalizers.
-At MSc level UL, FERIT, UNI and UNS offer advanced topics in the field of communication systems.
+At MSc level, UL, FERIT, UNI and UNS offer advanced topics in the field of communication systems.

-In the area of software engineering, study programmes enable the acquisition of competencies in C programming, object oriented programming (C #, C ++, JAVA and / or Python), internet programming (XHTML, CSS, PHP, SQL) and in the mobile applications developing (Android).
-These contents are included in study programmes in a lesser or greater extent, depending on the module chosen by the students.
+In the area of software engineering, study programmes enable the acquisition of competencies in C programming, object oriented programming (C #, C ++, JAVA and/or Python), internet programming (XHTML, CSS, PHP, SQL) and in the mobile applications developing (Android).
+These contents are included in study programmes to a lesser or greater extent, depending on the module chosen by the students.
 In the area of computer engineering, contents are related to computer architecture, microprocessors systems, embedded systems as well as microcontroller.